 If you want to stay the night in Meymand, it is possible to stay in the amazing houses of the village.
 Do not worry about food in Maymand, you can try the dishes prepared by the locals.

-How to go there: If you are travel from Tehran, it is better to go to Yazd, Mehriz, Anar, and Shahrbabak.
+How to go there: If you are traveling from Tehran, it is better to go to Yazd, Mehriz, Anar, and Shahrbabak.
 There are about 290 kilometers from Yazd to Meymand, which takes about 3 hours.